 Turning Cookies Off

-It may be that your concerns around cookies relate to so called “spyware”.
+If you would like to opt-out of having information collected by or submitted to analytic tools, you can usually switch cookies off by adjusting your browser settings.
+Doing so however, will likely limit the functionality of our website.
+It may be that your concerns around cookies relate to “spyware”.
 Rather than switching off cookies in your browser you may find that anti-spyware software achieves the same objective by automatically deleting cookies considered to be invasive.
-Learn more about managing cookies with antispyware software.